oleggrishechkin/react-tagged-state/website/docs/advanced/create-a-computed.md

 );
 ```

-## Read a computed value
+Reading a computed value is same as reading signal value:

-Read a signal value by calling computed without arguments:

 ```typescript
 import {